Amazon-Hate-it-But-Need-it/Amazon-AtoZ-VET-Flex-Bot/README.md

 Right-click the file and select "Open in Terminal" or "Open PowerShell window here"
 Type: pip install -r requirements.txt
 Press Enter and wait for installation to complete

-If you get any errors, try running these commands in the terminal one at a time:
+or  run these commands in the terminal one at a time:
 pip install selenium
 pip install undetected-chromedriver
 pip install setuptools